-- Eject any disks from the MOD (if installed). - Ensure that the Vivid i n or Vivid q N system is well prepared and packed in its original packaging before transporting.
-Special care must be taken to correctly position the packing material. - For further information, refer to Chapter 3 System Setup. - Place the probes in their carrying case. - Secure the SafeLock cart in an upright position and lock the wheels (brake). - Ensure that the Vivid i n or Vivid q N system (and SafeLock cart if applicable) is firmly secured while inside the vehicle. - Secure the system with straps or as directed otherwise to prevent motion during transport. - Prevent vibration damage by driving cautiously.
+- Eject any disks from the MOD (if installed). - Ensure that the Vivid q N system is well prepared and packed in its original packaging before transporting.
+Special care must be taken to correctly position the packing material.
+For further information, refer to Chapter 3 - System Setup. - Place the probes in their carrying case. - Secure the SafeLock cart in an upright position and lock the wheels (brake). - Ensure that the Vivid q N system (and SafeLock cart if applicable) is firmly secured while inside the vehicle. - Secure the system with straps or as directed otherwise to prevent motion during transport. - Prevent vibration damage by driving cautiously.
 Avoid unpaved roads, excessive speeds, and erratic stops or starts.

-1-3-4 Electrical Safety
+1-4-4 Electrical Safety